Printy-Studios/mini-task/README.md

 either `id`, `name` or `description`.
 If multiple issues match the selector, an interface appears where you can select the specific issue.

-`minitask list [preset-name] --ni --status --priority --tags --id --name --description --sort` - List issues with the ability to filter and sort.
+`minitask list [preset-name] --ni --status --priority --tags --id --name --description --assignee --sort` - List issues with the ability to filter and sort.
 It's possible to create filter/sort presets and default filters/sort in `minitask.json`.

   - `--ni` - don't run command in interactive mode.